ballerina-platform/module-ballerina-udp/README.md

   [![Github issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/socket.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fsocket)
   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The Socket library is one of the standard library modules of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
+The UDP library is one of the standard library modules of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

-This module provides an implementation for sending/receiving messages to/from another application process (local or remote) for both connection-oriented and connectionless protocols.
+This module provides an implementation for sending/receiving messages to/from another application process (local or remote) for connectionless protocols.

-For more information on the operations supported go to [The Socket Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/socket/).
+For more information on the operations supported go to [The UDP Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/socket/).

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/tcp-socket-listener-client.html).
+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/udp-socket-client.html).

 ## Issues and Projects